 Council’s endorsed Bike Plan 2017 sets a vision for cycling to be safe, and perceived as a safe and attractive option for all members of the community, for those aged 8 through to 80.

-The design of this project is funded by Council through development contributions, and construction will be subject to an externally funded grant application.
+The design of this project is funded by Council through development contributions.
+Construction is funded by the NSW Government.

 If you need assistance providing feedback, or you would like information supplied in another language or format, please contact Council's Community Engagement Team via 1300 617 058 or firstname.lastname@example.org.